-Jennifer Hurst, who joined the Osprey Observer staff more than two years ago, is the team’s Office Administrator.
-She also works part-time as a VPK teacher at Fishhawk Early Learning Center and has been there since 2005.
+Jennifer Hurst, who joined the Osprey Observer staff more than three years ago, is the team’s Office Administrator and In House Account Manager.
+She also works part-time as a VPK teacher at FishHawk Early Learning Center and has been there since 2005.

-As the Office Administrator, Hurst covers most ‘administrative’ activities around the office such as answering phones, assisting visitors and helping the rest of the staff.
-Hurst helps with the ad layouts and proofing the paper before it goes to press.
-She creates the Osprey Observer’s bi-weekly newsletter which is gone-over during staff meetings and manages all the contests run through and promoted by the newspaper.
+As the Office Administrator, Hurst assists with most ‘administrative’ activities around the office such as answering phones, assisting visitors and helping the rest of the staff.
+Jennifer also helps with the ad layouts and proofing the paper before it goes to press.
+She creates the Osprey Observer’s bi-weekly email newsletter and manages all the contests run through and promoted by the newspaper.
+Additionally, she manages the in house advertising accounts and enjoys helping clients make the most out of their relationship with the Osprey Observer

 Hurst majored in Communications and double minored in psychology and journalism.
 She greatly enjoyed her time in school, stating the Auburn campus was beautiful, the school had wonderful traditions, and the students are like family.